jacob-heglund/daily_timer/README.md

 Based on [this video](https://www.youtube.com/watch?v=UZX5kH72Yx4).

-To generate `main.exe` run the following in `daily_timer/` using Git Bash (commands will be different using Windows commandline or Powershell):
+To generate `main.exe` run the following in `daily_timer/` using Git Bash (commands will be different using Windows Command Prompt or Powershell):

 ```bash
 pyinstaller --onefile main.py